cthye/ReSTIR-on-La-Jolla/proj2_readme.txt

 rejected interactions (null-collision).
 To optimize this situation, we can localize the majorant and bound it the extinction coefficient locally.
 reference: https://cs.dartmouth.edu/wjarosz/publications/novak14residual.pdf
 2. How do we make the null-scattering work for emissive volumes?
 Briefly describe a solution.
-- Add contribution of the particle emission when hitting a particle.
-The contribution may be emssion * curreny_path_thoughput.(??)
+- Add contribution of the particle emission when hitting a real particle.
+The contribution may be emssion * curreny_path_thoughput.
 3. Why is it important to have an unbiased solution for volume rendering?
 Would it be sensible to have something that is biased but faster?
 How would you do it?
 - Without an unbiased solution, it needs to sample a lot of times to converge to a realistic result.
 - If want to have something that is biased but faster, it need a dedicated sampler as well as strong computating resources.